Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 Behind the scenes, [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager) attaches a Win32 message hook on the `Application.MainWindow` to listen for messages from the system that indicate theme changes.
 When one is detected the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager).[SystemApplicationMode](xref:@ActiproUIRoot.Themes.ThemeManager.SystemApplicationMode) property is updated and if automatic theme switching is enabled, the theme is changed.

+> [!IMPORTANT]
-Note that if you use a splash screen for your application, the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager) may initially attach its hook to that splash screen `Window` since it would be the value in `Application.MainWindow`.
+> If you use a splash screen for your application, the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager) may initially attach its hook to that splash screen `Window` since it would be the value in `Application.MainWindow`.
 WPF's `Application` class doesn't notify when `Application.MainWindow` changes.
 If you later set a new main `Window` to `Application.MainWindow`, the hook can be updated to that `Window` by a call to the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager).[RegisterAutomaticThemes](xref:@ActiproUIRoot.Themes.ThemeManager.RegisterAutomaticThemes*) method, which ensures the hook is attached to the current `Application.MainWindow`.

 ## High-Contrast Support